fvmformal/fvm/doc/sphinx/source/examples.rst

 ``resets`` and ``clocks`` are very useful for checking clock and reset domain crossing.

-Regarding FIFO handling, it's the same as synchronous FIFO.
+Regarding FIFO handling, it's the same as the synchronous FIFO.
 The difference lies in the clocks.
 Until now, we defined the default clock at the top of the PSL file, and all properties used that clock.
 Now we'll have to define the clock in each property (although PSL allows for more than one clock in a